szymon2024/gps-satellite-position/README.md

 EN:
 - Input time must be given in GPS time (not UTC).
 - The type UTCTime is used only as a container for date arithmetic.
-- Leap seconds are not handled here - the user must provide GPS time directly.
+- Leap seconds are NOT handled here - the user must provide GPS time directly.
 - All code is contained in a single file: GpsSatellitePosition.hs.

 PL: